mossmatters/HybPiper/README.md

 #### NOTE:

+***Biopython***

 Biopython 1.80 is required as it contains bug fixes for the SearchIO module that HybPiper 2.0 uses to parse output from Exonerate.

 **Update 01/12/2022:** Biopython 1.80 has now been released, and is available as a conda install [here](https://anaconda.org/conda-forge/biopython).

 Prior to this release, HybPiper users needed to install an in-progress version by cloning the repository from https://github.com/biopython/biopython and following the instructions under the heading 'Installation from Source' [here](https://biopython.org/wiki/Download).
 Alternatively, the HybPiper conda package for all versions prior to 2.1.0 includes pre-release Biopython version 1.80.dev0; note that this **causes problems** if the user then installs Biopython 1.79 via conda in the HybPiper conda environment.
 The HybPiper conda package for version 2.1.0 now uses the conda Biopython 1.80 release package.

+***Python and SPAdes***

+The SPAdes assembler prior to version 3.15.4 is incompatible with Python 3.10 and 3.11, see [here](https://github.com/ablab/spades/issues/873).
+The highest SPAdes version [available](https://anaconda.org/bioconda/spades) as a macOS conda package is 3.15.2.
+This means that the macOS conda package for HybPiper is restricted to Python version 3.9 at the highest.
+This restriction will be removed once SPAdes >= 3.15.4 is released as a macOS conda package.

 ---
 # Setup